-A TI-84 or TI-83 calculator or internet-based software may be required for some sections of a course.
-There may be a fee associated with these materials.
-Consult with the instructor or bookstore before registering for this course.
+A TI-84 or TI-83 calculator or internet-based software may be required for some sections of this course.
+Materials may be borrowed from the LPC Library or purchased in the bookstore.

 MATH 1 CALCULUS I

 An introduction to single-variable differential and integral calculus including: functions, limits and continuity; techniques and applications of differentiation and integration; the Fundamental Theorem of Calculus; areas and volumes of solids of revolution.